 If you’re at the point where you’re ready to make a broomball stick purchase, what factors should you consider?
 You’ll want to take into account whether you prefer aluminum or wood, whether you’re playing indoors or outdoors, as well as size and color.
 Read on for our guide to the best broomball sticks available today on Amazon.

 If you’ve spent any time at all playing broomball, you know the name Acacia.
 It’s the ultimate brand in the sport and manufactures the most reliable sticks, shoes, and equipment.
 When broomball sticks break, it’s either because the shaft snaps or the head comes off, and with a solid brand like Acacia, that doesn’t happen often.

-The very high-end broomball sticks can run as much as $100, but this Acacia deluxe stick, so you’re getting a good brand at a good price.
+The very high-end broomball sticks can run as much as $100, but this Acacia deluxe stick is cheaper, so you’re getting a good brand at a good price.
 It’s made from aluminum that is strong but lightweight – that’s the best combination of factors you’ll find in a broom.
 It comes in striking white/black and white/red color combos.
 The Acacia gets our highest recommendation, especially for beginners and intermediate players, as one of the best broomball sticks around.

 For beginners and/or players of smaller stature, the Dom Sports stick may be worth considering.
 It’s only 37 inches long, less than the standard 46 inch broom, so we don’t recommend it for players 6 feet or taller.
 The shorter shaft works best for shorter players, and it can help in terms of giving you better control of the ball.

 Be aware that this stick looks different from most others out there.
 The shaft is made not from wood or aluminum, but from polyethylene, and the head has a unique oval shape.
 If you’re using this for high-level competitive games, you will get some strange looks, but if you’re in a beginner league, this one might be fine.